|456||International inbound 56K data (for ISDN use)|

 Personal Communications Services (a.k.a. "the Other PCS") in this context refers not to cellular telephones, but rather to so-called "follow-me" numbers.
 The idea was to have a single number, say (500) 123‑4567, that you could program to ring your home phone from 6 to 10 p.m., go directly to voicemail at night, and ring your desk at work during the day.
 The number could also have some sort of response menu, along the lines of "press 1 for voicemail, 2 for fax, 3 for cellphone."
 Some implementations also allowed the same 500 number to be used for caller-pays or called-party-pays: dialing 1‑500‑xxx‑xxxx, the caller would pay the cost of the call, but dialing 0‑500‑xxx‑xxxx, the caller could enter a 4-digit PIN to charge the call to the owner of the number.
 However, in spite of some attempts to keep telesleaze out of the 500 number space, some unscrupulous operators exploited a feature that allowed 500 numbers to forward internationally, with the additional charge borne by the caller with only a "press 1 to accept" warning, if that.

 The 533, 544, and 566 codes were assigned as an expansion of 500, although no one is quite sure why they were assigned, since demand for 500 numbers has been steadily decreasing.
 The assignment of 533 was withdrawn, but later reinstated.
 As of 2008‑05‑23, NANPA projected activating 533 in the second half of 2009; however, 533 has been "within 6 to 18 months" for several years now.
 In particular, as of 2008‑01‑01, there were 79 available (500) prefixes to be assigned.
 In the first 5 months of 2008, 43 of those were handed out; however, 171 other (500) prefixes were returned or reclaimed, leaving 207 available for assignment.
 That's not a very intimidating demand curve from where I sit.
-Apparently, somebody is using this number space, though, because NANPA says they ran out of (500) prefixes, and 533, 544 and 566 are now active, with 577 expected in the second quarter of 2014.
+Apparently, somebody is using this number space, though, because NANPA says they ran out of (500) prefixes, and 533, 544, 566, and 577 are now active.
 Once those run out (in reality or in fantasyland), the remaining 5YY codes will be assigned, 588 and 522, but not 555 or 599.
 After that, the remaining 52x codes and a smattering of other random 5xx codes will be assigned.

 The 600 code is used for certain services exclusively in Canada.
 One purpose for which 600 numbers are used is caller-pays cellular.
 L'indicatif 600 s'utilise pour certains services non-géographiques exclusivement au Canada, y compris le service cellulaire avec paiement par l'appelant.